 |Semester Hours Required For Degree: 30|

 With an ever-growing demand for cybersecurity professionals, the M.S. in Cybersecurity prepares graduates to be leaders in the protection of data assets and analysis of potential threats to systems and networks.

 The curriculum focuses on the techniques, policies, operational procedures, and technologies that secure and defend the availability, integrity, authentication, confidentiality, and non-repudiation of information and information systems and the development of secure software systems.
 The program is offered 100% online.
 The courses have been carefully blended to meet real-world requirements and to facilitate hands-on experiences that maximize a student's learning outcome in the program.

-- Complete the program in four academic semesters
+- Complete the program in five academic semesters

 - Flexible online classes

 A minimum grade of "C" is required for all courses with an institutional GPA of 3.0 or higher.

 In addition to the University graduate admission requirements described in the Admissions section of the catalog, the department bases decisions for regular admission on a holistic review of credentials in which the following criteria are used to assess the potential success of each applicant: